psyfix/Offensive-Security-Notes/Application Security/Kubernetes.md

 ##### Typical methodology.
 - Define security requirements first based on design and document.
 - Create OPA policy. -> Audit mode first.
 - Create test for OPA Policy.
+(Positive, Negative and Edge cases.)
 - Run tests locally in cli with opa test.
+- Create
-- PR / Merge request happens -> reviewer also runs tests and check logic.
+- PR to feature branch happens -> reviewer also runs tests and check logic.
 - Merge to development branch, then triggers build.
 - Tests run
-- Check audit / logs to see if build was successful.
+- Check kubernetes audit / log artifact from the build.
 - Promote to staging or prod.

 ###### Playground / Sandbox